 The use of GO terms by several collaborating databases facilitates uniform queries across them.
 The controlled vocabularies are structured so that you can query them at different levels: for example, you can use GO to find all the gene products in the mouse genome that are involved in signal transduction, or you can zoom in on all the receptor tyrosine kinases.
 This structure also allows annotators to assign properties to gene products at different levels, depending on how much is known about a gene product.

 BBOP has been a member of the GO consortium since its inception in 1999, for which Suzanna Lewis was a founding member (with Michael Ashburner, Judy Blake, and Mike Cherry).
-BBOP currently contributes to the GO consortium in several ways: project vision, ontology development, and in the development of software tools to view and edit GO ontologies (OBO-Edit) and their annotations (AmiGO).
+In collaboration with Dr Paul Thomas’s group at USC we provide informatics and infrastructure supporting the GO, including:

 Communication and Internal Documentation